ErpNetDocs/dev/building-apps/auth/samples/erpnet-external-idp-samples.md

 - **Scopes**: `openid profile` (plus `offline_access` if you need refresh tokens)

 > [!WARNING]
-> The Client ID and Client Secret must be created in @@name Identity Server for your application.
+> The Client ID and Client Secret must be created in @@name Identity for your application.
 > They are not public and cannot be reused from another app.

 ## Public vs. Confidential Clients